LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

 \subsubsection{Results}

-The results obtained from experimenting with the capability of the ByT5-small model to emulate control logic processes from the ICSPatch~\cite{rajput2023icspatch} case study can be seen in Figure~\ref{fig:icspatch:bca-pva}.
-The results of~\bca~and ~\pva~shown in Figure~\ref{subfig:icspatch:bca} and Figure~\ref{subfig:icspatch:pva}, respectively, prove the ability of \shortacronym~to capture the states of the variables across multiple processes.
-However, it can be noted that the emulation for specific processes, anaerobic and smart grid, inherent some complex functionality and large input and output numbers, which require additional ablation studies to improve the dataset generation to accurately capture the variables' states.
-Overall, the findings of this section address the Research Question (RQ2) in Section~\ref{subsection:research_questions}, demonstrating that \shortacronym~effectively captures and emulates the control logic of industrial physical processes.
+Figure~\ref{fig:ablation:aircraft:bca-pva} depicts~\shortacronym's ability to effectively emulate a physical process regardless of the value ranges.
+Depending on the value range selected, the physical process has different behavior and this is depicted in the range [-30, 30].
+The fluctuation of the returned value is more rapid and thus the \bca~is not reaching 100\% as the other ranges do.
+Furthermore, Figure~\ref{fig:icspatch:bca-pva} represents the capability of the byt5-small model to emulate control logic processes from the ICSPatch~\cite{rajput2023icspatch} case study.
+The results of~\bca~and ~\rva~shown in Figure~\ref{subfig:icspatch:bca} and Figure~\ref{subfig:icspatch:pva}, respectively, prove the ability of \shortacronym~to capture the states of the variables across multiple processes.
+However, it can be noted that the emulation for the anaerobic (value range [-30,30]) and smart grid processes includes some complex functionality and large input and output numbers, which explains the reduction in performance as depicted in Figure~\ref{subfig:icspatch:bca}.
+This requires additional ablation studies to improve the dataset generation to capture the variables' states accurately.